Z-siteA Companion to the Works of Louis Zukofsky

 63.11 He was in his own time…: Paragraph 6 works from Funk & Wagnalls page 1148 (tangent to taper), see image here.

 tangle, vi.
-1. To interwtine confusedly.
+1. To intertwine confusedly.
 2. To complicate inextricably.
 3. To be entangled. n.
 1. A confused intertwining of flexible materials, as threads or vines, in a complicated mass.
 2. Hence, a state of confusion and perplexity.
 [Ult. < Ice. thang, kelp].

 tangent, I. a.
 1. Geom.
 Meeting at a point or along a line without further coincidence or intersection: said of either or both of two lines or surfaces so touching.
 2. Touching.